Mississippi Valley State Delta Devils baseball

 The Mississippi Valley State Delta Devils baseball team is a varsity intercollegiate athletic team of Mississippi Valley State University in Itta Bena, Mississippi, United States.
 The team is a member of the Southwestern Athletic Conference, which is part of the National Collegiate Athletic Association's Division I. The team plays its home games at Magnolia Field in Itta Bena, Mississippi.
-Milton Barney Jr. is the team's head coach starting in the 2023 season.
+C. J. Bilbrey is the team's head coach starting in the 2024 season.

 History

 Fourteen-year head coach Doug Shanks retired on November 12, 2014.
 After serving as an assistant to Shanks for all 14 seasons, Aaron Stevens was promoted to head coach on December 2, 2014.
 On the heels of back-to-back win-less seasons in 2020 and 2021, Stevens was not retained for the 2022 season.
 On July 27, 2021, Stanley Stubbs was named the head coach of the Delta Devils.
-With the Delta Devils improving by 10 wins over the pervious season, Stubbs had done a good job helping turn around the Delta Devils fortunes, but on June 15, 2022, head coach he resigned due to health concerns.
+With the Delta Devils improving by 10 wins over the previous season, Stubbs had done a good job helping turn around the Delta Devils fortunes, but he resigned due to health concerns on June 15, 2022.
 On August 11, 2022, Milton Barney Jr. was named the head coach of the Delta Devils.
+The school hired C. J. Brilbrey on July 21, 2023.